Asm. Cristina Garcia Took Thousands From Companies Who Thirst for Central Basin Water Receivership

 In 2018, the companies and PAC’s cited in this investigation gave $54,100; $9,400 (17%) went to Garcia.

-This year, the two authors of the bill took $5,000 in donations; Bradford from a company who is on the record supporting AB 625 and Garcia from a company that has an employee on the Central Basin Board as a Director who wants to see an agency takeover.
+This year, the two authors of the bill took $5,000 in donations; Bradford from a company who is on the record supporting SB 625 and Garcia from a company that has an employee on the Central Basin Board as a Director who wants to see an agency takeover.

 Now Bradford and Garcia are paying them back.